Liz94688/test_forFlourish/README.md

 #### Delete
 This button is clearly placed and designed to stand out on each plant record.
 The button has been clearly marked in an alternative ‘danger’ colour, to communicate its function and consequences to the user if actioned.

-Once pressed the record is immediately deleted and the user is redirected back to the User Account Page.
+Once pressed the record is immediately deleted and the user is redirected back to the User Account page.

 #### Administration Only
 Provides functionality to the client - the local business owner running their own plant shop - to add new plants to the collection, as well as updating all existing plant records.

+The '/add_admin' route has been designed to create a default admin user.
+Register as Administrator in the following way to navigate the Admin Only pages of the website:
+* Name: admin
+* Email: admin@myself
+* Username: admin
+* Password: admin

 #### Admin Acccount
 This page mirrors the User Account in relation to design.
 The navigation bar mirrors the rest of the app, with the addition a third option for administration purposes only.